Eclipsess/Writing-Collection/README.md

 - that of ?
 - prevents efficient implementation of these decoders in complexity-critical frameworks.
 - use: follow;
-- 大量的: exponential number/increase of;
+- 大量的number相关: exponential number/increase of; the number of xx is roughly twice the number of xx.
 - 处理: deal with, handle, tackle
 - 不同的: varying, various types of, a variety of,
 - 适合: compatible with